PaulGamerBoy101/101-Net/README.md

 <b>Tabs:</b>

-~~The Titles on the Tabs Do not Work at the Moment, so All Tabs Will Say "New Tab" Unless it is a Built in Page.~~ This Issue Was Fixed in Version 1.1.0 But Seems to be Back in 1.2.0!
+~~The Titles on the Tabs Do not Work at the Moment, so All Tabs Will Say "New Tab" Unless it is a Built in Page.~~ This Issue Was Fixed in Version 1.1.0 But Seems to Be a Recurring Bug!